-The air-launched, precision strike, Small Diameter Bomb Increment II (SDB II), also known as GBU-53 / B, is planned for integration on the F-15E Strike Eagle twin-engine aircraft in 2017.
+The air-launched, precision-strike StormBreaker bomb (formerly Small Diameter Bomb Increment II (SDB II)) is planned for integration on the F-15E Strike Eagle twin-engine aircraft in 2017.
 Raytheon Missile Systems is the prime contractor for the joint United States Air Force (USAF) and navy SDB II programme.

 The US Department of Defense (DOD) has invested more than $700m in the SDB II programme, as of February 2015.

 The F-4 Phantom (previously called the F-4 Phantom II) is a fighter bomber developed by McDonnell Douglas.